sjtalkar/capstone_dashboard/docs/insights_from_eda.md

 But it is also interesting to note that the number of expeditions that are non-commercial dwindle to nearly zero in the past few years.
-We also see the pandemic having a effect on expeditions since borders were closed.
+We also see the pandemic having an effect on expeditions since borders were closed.

 <img src=".\/media/image3.png"
 style="width:3.67974in;height:2.16499in" />

-For both a 8000er like Everest and a 6000er like Ama Dablam, we see the average number of days to summit from base for successful expeditions decline since 2000 for commercial expeditions.
+For both an 8000er like Everest and a 6000er like Ama Dablam, we see the average number of days to summit from base for successful expeditions decline since 2000 for commercial expeditions.